Kot Engenharia

 Figure 7: Velocity profile around the pipe - Top view.
 [3]

-The objective of the study was completed with the help of the drag force equation.
-The computational analyses and analytical calculations to determine the maximum drag load acting on the pipes and dredgers showed that the drag coefficients are too high for the application, which influences the dredger's movement path, as shown in Figure 8.
+Finally, the study’s objective was achieved using the drag force equation.
+Thus, the computational analyses and analytical calculations to determine the maximum drag force acting on the pipes and dredgers showed that the drag coefficients are very high for this application, which influences the dredger’s movement trajectory, as shown in Figure 8.

 Figure 8: Schematic view of dredge movement.
 [3]

-CFD CFD analyses have a wide range of applications in the industrial contextnot only in design conditions, but also to evaluate real scenarios of existing systems.
-These studies make it possible to understand the physics and mathematics of complex events that are not visible to the naked eye.
+In conclusion, CFD analyses have a wide range of applications in an industrial context, not only under design conditions but also for evaluating real-world scenarios in existing systems.
+These studies enable a physical-mathematical understanding of complex events and/or those not visible to the naked eye.

 Kot has experience in this area and can help you with your company's needs.
 Contact our team for more information!